FANUC Standard Interface Commands

 Reg_CalibPos

-This parameter indicates the position register ID used for the calibration start point in MSR_AUTO_CALIB.
+This parameter specifies the position register ID used for the calibration start point in MSR_AUTO_CALIB.

 Reg_CalibMov

-This parameter represents the position register ID used by Mech-MSR to calculate the pose of the calibration point.
+This parameter specifies the position register ID used by Mech-MSR to calculate the pose of the calibration point.
 This parameter is only used within the MSR_CALIB command for MSR_MOVEJ and MSR_MOVEL.

 Output Parameters